mialkin/docs/tools/git/git.md

 Above `date -d "..."` can be exact date like `2019-01-01 12:40:04` or relative like `24 days ago`.

-The author date on a commit is preserved on rebase / cherry-pick etc, but the committer date is changed.
+The author date on a commit is preserved on rebase/cherry-pick etc, but the committer date is changed.

 As the "Pro Git Book" explains: "The author is the person who originally wrote the work, whereas the committer is the person who last applied the work".